Don’t let profit decline and growth stop from low company morale

 - Promotions based on popularity.
 Instead of bringing up the most skilled or experienced people into leadership, the boss eagerly appoints his or her pals into the corner offices.
 This kills any sort of healthy decision making and cultivates a culture of sycophantism.

 - Turnover shifts into high gear.
-The hamster wheel of bringing on new staff only to have them flee soon afterward is another sure way to grow a hopeless outlook among employees.
+The hamster wheel of bringing on new staff only to have them flee soon afterwards is another sure way to grow a hopeless outlook among employees.
 This is just another time- and energy-sapping outcome of poor leadership allowing a toxic environment to infect a workplace.

 - Foxhole mentality.
 When bullies run the office, belittling, ignoring or taking credit for others’ ideas, you’ll soon see people operating in survival mode.
 New ideas and innovations dry up because everyone knows their ideas don’t matter to the decision makers.